asfant2h/Main/README.en.md

 # (if the flash drive is FAT (not ext4), in this case,
 # clone the repository only to the Termux home directory)

 # Enter the Snoop working directory
 $ cd ~/snoop
 # Install the 'requirements' dependencies
 $ python3 -m pip install -r requirements.txt

 # To expand the terminal output in Termux (by default, 2k lines are displayed in the CLI),
 # for example, displaying the entire database of the option '--list-all [1/2]'
 # add the line 'terminal-transcript-rows=10000' to the file '~/.termux/termux.properties'
 # (the feature is available in Termux v0.114+).
 # Restart Termux.

 # The user can also launch the Snoop Project on the snoop command from anywhere in
 # the cli by creating an alias.
 $ cd && printf "alias snoop='cd && cd snoop && python snoop.py'\n" >> .bashrc && bash

 # The user can also run a quick check on the database of the site he is interested in,
 # without using the 'list-all' option, using the 'snoopcheck'command
 $ cd && printf "alias snoopcheck='cd && cd snoop && printf 2 | python snoop.py --list-all | grep -i'\n" >> .bashrc && bash
 # restart Termux.
+# At the end of the search work snoop on the request to select "with which to open the search results" select the default / system HTMLviewer.

 # NOTE_2!: to auto-open search results in an external web-browser:
 $ cd && pkg install termux-tools; echo 'allow-external-apps=true' >>.termux/termux.properties